Chirag1994/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/C. Ingredient Optimization.md

 | 1 | Meatlovers | Bacon, BBQ Sauce, Beef, Cheese, Chicken, Mushrooms, Pepperoni, Salami |
 | 2 | Vegetarian | Cheese, Mushrooms, Onions, Peppers, Tomato Sauce, Tomatoes |

+#### Analysis of Standard Ingredients for Each Pizza

+1. **Pizza Ingredients Overview**:

+   A. **Meatlovers Pizza**:

+   - Standard ingredients for Meatlovers pizza include Bacon, BBQ Sauce, Beef, Cheese, Chicken, Mushrooms, Pepperoni, and Salami.
+   - These ingredients typically cater to customers who prefer meat-based toppings on their pizzas.

+   B. **Vegetarian Pizza**:

+   - Standard ingredients for Vegetarian pizza consist of Cheese, Mushrooms, Onions, Peppers, Tomato Sauce, and Tomatoes.
+   - This pizza variant is suitable for customers who prefer vegetarian options, offering a mix of flavorful vegetables and cheese.

 ### 2. What was the most commonly added extra?

 ```sql